Identifying Skin Rashes

 Insect Bite Rash

 Insect bites can often cause itchy or painful rashes.
 Here a wasp sting has caused a red rash.
-Although many insect bite rashes can be resolved at home with cool compresses or over-the-counter antihistamine creams, rashes that are severe or that get worse instead of better should be evaluated by a doctor for possible allergies.
+Although many insect bite rashes can be treated at home with cool compresses or over-the-counter antihistamine creams, rashes that are severe or that get worse instead of better should be evaluated by a doctor for possible allergies.
 Insect bites can be fatal in allergic persons.

 Symptoms can vary by type of insect, and not everyone reacts the same way.
 Symptoms include: